 For indoor installations, locate vents so incoming air passes through the immediate area of the installation before exhausting.
-Install the air outlet higher than the air inlet to allow for convection air movement.
+Install the air outlet higher than the air inlet to allow for convection air movement

 Size the vents and ducts so they are large enough to allow the required flow rate of air.
 The "free area" of ducts must be as large as the exposed area of the radiator.
-Refer to the GG Series Specification Sheet for the airflow requirements and allowed airflow restriction.
+Refer to the genset Data Sheet for the airflow requirements and allowed airflow restriction.

 Wind will restrict free airflow if it blows directly into the air outlet vent.
-Locate the outlet vent so the effects of wind are eliminated or utilize a wind barrier if necessary to minimize the effects of prevailing winds.
+Locate the outlet vent so the effects of wind are eliminated.
 See Figure 4-3.